MicrosoftDocs/visualstudio-docs/docker/tutorials/docker-tutorial.md

 ---
-title: Docker tutorial - Get started with Docker
+title: "Docker tutorial - Get started with Docker"
-description: A multi-step tutorial that covers the basics of working with Docker. ms.date: "08/04/2020"
+description: A multi-step tutorial that covers the basics of working with Docker with Visual Studio Code. ms.date: "08/04/2020"
 author: nebuk89
 ms.author: ghogen